arrenree/KDB/README.md

 2|2021.06.03| 09:30:02.701| MSFT| 96.87488| 1700 | B |  Tech  | 765
 3|2021.06.03| 09:30:02.743| RBS | 97.11338| 80700| C |  Tech  | 377

-/ sym is keyed from stock table
-/ takes trade table, for each sym, pulls in sector and employees columns / will always be same number of rows as source table (5) / here the tables are joined on `sym as the key
+/ match on C, MSFT, RBS, adds on new columns sector + employees / will always be same number of rows as source table (3) / here the tables are joined on `sym as the key
 ```